python-websockets/websockets/docs/topics/design.rst

 .. image:: lifecycle.svg
    :target: _images/lifecycle.svg

 The lifecycle is identical on the server side, except inversion of control makes the equivalent of :meth:`~client.connect` implicit.

 Coroutines shown in green are called by the application.
 Multiple coroutines may interact with the WebSocket connection concurrently.

 Coroutines shown in gray manage the connection.
-When the opening handshake succeeds, :meth:`~legacy.protocol.WebSocketCommonProtocol.connection_open` starts two tasks:
+When the opening handshake succeeds, :meth:`~protocol.WebSocketCommonProtocol.connection_open` starts two
+tasks:

-- :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` runs
+- :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` runs
-  :meth:`~legacy.protocol.WebSocketCommonProtocol.transfer_data` which handles
-  incoming data and lets :meth:`~legacy.protocol.WebSocketCommonProtocol.recv` consume it.
+  :meth:`~protocol.WebSocketCommonProtocol.transfer_data` which handles incoming data and lets :meth:`~protocol.WebSocketCommonProtocol.recv` consume it.
 It may be canceled to terminate the connection.
 It never exits with an exception other than :exc:`~asyncio.CancelledError`.
-See :ref:`data transfer <data-transfer>` below.
+See :ref:`data transfer
+  <data-transfer>` below.

-- :attr:`~legacy.protocol.WebSocketCommonProtocol.keepalive_ping_task` runs
+- :attr:`~protocol.WebSocketCommonProtocol.keepalive_ping_task` runs
-  :meth:`~legacy.protocol.WebSocketCommonProtocol.keepalive_ping` which sends Ping frames at regular intervals and ensures that corresponding Pong frames are received.
+  :meth:`~protocol.WebSocketCommonProtocol.keepalive_ping` which sends Ping frames at regular intervals and ensures that corresponding Pong frames are received.
 It is canceled when the connection terminates.
 It never exits with an exception other than :exc:`~asyncio.CancelledError`.

-- :attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task` runs
+- :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` runs
-  :meth:`~legacy.protocol.WebSocketCommonProtocol.close_connection` which waits for the data transfer to terminate, then takes care of closing the TCP connection.
+  :meth:`~protocol.WebSocketCommonProtocol.close_connection` which waits for the data transfer to terminate, then takes care of closing the TCP connection.
 It must not be canceled.
 It never exits with an exception.
 See :ref:`connection termination <connection-termination>` below.

-Besides, :meth:`~legacy.protocol.WebSocketCommonProtocol.fail_connection` starts
-the same :attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task` when the opening handshake fails, in order to close the TCP connection.
+Besides, :meth:`~protocol.WebSocketCommonProtocol.fail_connection` starts the same :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` when the opening handshake fails, in order to close the TCP connection.

 Splitting the responsibilities between two tasks makes it easier to guarantee that websockets can terminate connections: